 The mode of transportation significantly influences the costs associated with a shipment.
 Every mode of transportation, including air, ocean, road, and rail, has a unique cost structure and associated fees.

-The majority of the overall transportation expense is made up of freight charges.
+The majority of the overall transportation expense is made up of ocean freight charges.
 These fees are frequently computed using shipped items' weight, size, and volume.
 It is critical to understand how freight charges are calculated and whether other factors impact the price because carriers may use different pricing models.

 The complexities of shipping costs are present in related charges.
 These fees may comprise, but are not limited to: